christopherscott/frontend-toolbox/README.md

 - ★ [Yeoman](http://yeoman.io/): a robust and opinionated client-side stack, comprised of tools and frameworks that can help developers quickly build beautiful web applications.
 - ★ [Brunch](http://brunch.io/): A lightweight approach to building HTML5 applications with an emphasis on elegance and simplicity.
 - ★ [Middleman](http://middlemanapp.com/): a static site generator using all the shortcuts and tools in modern web development.
-- ★ [Grunt](http://gruntjs.com/): a task-based command line build tool for JavaScript projects
+- [Lumbar](http://walmartlabs.github.com/lumbar/): Lumbar is a js-build tool that takes a general codebase and list of platforms to generate modular platform specific applications. (from Walmart Labs)

 - [LiveReload](http://livereload.com/): CSS edits and image changes apply live.
 CoffeeScript, SASS, LESS and others just work.
-(OSX only)
+(OSX app only)
 - [CodeKit](http://incident57.com/codekit/): CodeKit helps you build websites faster and better.
-(OSX only)
+(OSX app only)
-- [Lumbar](http://walmartlabs.github.com/lumbar/): Lumbar is a js-build tool that takes a general codebase and list of platforms to generate modular platform specific applications. (from Walmart Labs)

 ## JavaScript

-Should this be merged with 'Total process build Tools' section above?

 - [Modernizr](http://modernizr.com/): detects HTML5 and CSS3 features in the user’s browser.
 - [Underscore](http://underscorejs.org/): JavaScript utility belt
+  - [lodash](https://github.com/bestiejs/lodash): same api, but faster, and more trendy
 - [JSON3](http://bestiejs.github.com/json3/): JSON parser/stringifier
 - [Idiomatic JS](https://github.com/rwldrn/idiomatic.js): Principles of Writing Consistent, Idiomatic JavaScript
 - [JavaScript Garden](http://bonsaiden.github.com/JavaScript-Garden/): growing collection of documentation about the most quirky parts JavaScript